 While it is not necessary for the Data Protection Officer to conduct the training, he or she should be responsible for its organization and development.

-Training should include the instructions on recording and updating the records of processing activities and responding to surveys about the processing.
+Training should include instructions on recording and updating the records of processing activities and responding to surveys about the processing.

-Training should also help understand the importance of privacy and why it is crucial to have correct and up to date records of processing.
+Training should also help understand the importance of privacy and why it is crucial to have correct and up-to-date records of processing.

 Employees will sometimes have uncertainties about what information should be included in the records, and it is important that the DPO can help clear them out.